LinuxProgramador/Cleaning/README.md

 3. Navigate to the extracted directory.

-4. Run the program using Python 3 with optional flags (-h for help, --help for detailed information, or -s to start).
+4. Run the program using Python 3 with optional flags (-h for help, --help for detailed information, or [-s,-R] to start).